 Protecting women’s reproductive rights, making Illinois a 100% pro-choice state.

-I am running for re-election so I can continue to be the voice of the 43rd District in the Illinois House – and hold violent gun offenders accountable, ensure our neighborhood schools have the resources to thrive, support for our small businesses and to address COVID recovery.
+I ran for re-election so I can continue to be the voice of the 43rd District in the Illinois House – and hold violent gun offenders accountable, ensure our neighborhood schools have the resources to thrive, support for our small businesses and to address COVID recovery.
 We cannot let extremist candidates take a page out of the Trump playbook and reverse the progress that we have made.

 Changing state government requires the state’s elected officials to lead by example.
 That’s why one of my first official actions after taking office was to reject a taxpayer-fund pension and healthcare benefits offered to legislators.
 Regardless of which party and which special interest group supports a particular area of the budget, I will work diligently to identify waste and to look for ways that departments can improve efficiencies and use taxpayer dollars more effectively and efficiently.
 Any group or agency that receives tax dollars from the state must be held accountable to ensure that funds are not misspent.